fiendishfeather/SnekLog-Help/pages/04.settings/04.sneklog-settings/01.account-overview/docs.md

 -->

 ###Theme
 Right now you can choose between a "Dark" and a "Light" theme the app will use when you are logged in.
+More color palletes are likley to come in future updates.
 ![](SnekLog_Settings_Themes.jpg)

 ___